AI laughed at my joke

 The Assassination of Hope Fails Again

-The image at the top of these pages is a painting by Andy Kehoe entitled The Assassination of Hope Fails Again.
+The image that used to be the header for this blog is a painting by Andy Kehoe entitled The Assassination of Hope Fails Again.
 It’s an allegorical pun.
 The deer-looking animal is “Hope.”
 You can’t kill him, because he springs eternal. <rimshot>

 I use it here because I am inherently an optimist, and I enjoy the humor of the painting.
 I also like that it reminds me of eastern Oregon, one of my favorite places.